-Safety representatives should check that their employer is observing their responsibilities under the Personal Protective Equipment at Work Regulations 1992.
+Safety reps should check that their employer is observing their responsibilities under the Personal Protective Equipment at Work Regulations 1992.

-Safety representatives can identify if there is a problem by:
+Safety reps can involve workers in identifying if there is a problem by:

-Safety representatives should ask for copies of the risk assessments that the employer has done to ensure that they are preventing and controlling hazards without resorting to PPE as a first option.
-Where PPE is necessary, before choosing any PPE, the employer must make an assessment to determine whether the PPE they intend to provide is suitable for the hazard and for the workers using it.
-And the employer should consult them fully about this.
+Safety reps should ask for copies of the risk assessments that the employer has done to ensure that they are preventing and controlling hazards without resorting to PPE as a first option.
+Reps should check that they are being consulted on the purchase of PPE to ensure the employer makes an assessment to determine that the PPE is appropriate for the hazard and for the workers using it.

-Safety representatives can also monitor the employer's safety policy regarding PPE, and check that:
+Safety reps can also monitor the employer's safety policy regarding PPE, and check that: